Gender diversity

-Gender diversity is equitable or fair representation of people of different genders.
+Gender diversity is equitable representation of people of different genders.
 It most commonly refers to an equitable ratio of men and women, but also includes people of non-binary genders.
 Gender diversity on corporate boards has been widely discussed, and many ongoing initiatives study and promote gender diversity in fields traditionally dominated by men, including computing, engineering, medicine, and science.
 It is argued that some proposed explanations are without merit and are in fact dangerous, while others do play a part in a complex interaction of factors.
 It is suggested that the very nature of science may contribute to the removal of women from the 'pipeline'.

 Benefits

 Companies are more likely to attract more diverse people, and people who consider gender equality policies when considering different employers.

+A diverse and inclusive workforce not only aligns with ethical values but also fuels creativity and enhances problem-solving, which are critical for companies to thrive in a rapidly evolving field.

 Financial performance

-Some studies show that higher diversity in the workforce is expected to bring higher returns, but other studies fails to support this claim.
+Some studies show that higher diversity in the workforce is expected to bring higher returns, but reviews of these studies have challenged this claim.